scala/scala3/docs/_docs/reference/experimental/fewer-braces.md

 ```
 Alternatively, it can be enabled with command line option `-language:experimental.fewerBraces`.

 This variant is more contentious and less stable than the rest of the significant indentation scheme.
 It allows to replace a function argument in braces by a `:` at the end of a line and indented code, similar to the convention for class bodies.
-It also allows to leave out braces around arguments that are multi-line function values.
+The `:` can
+optionally be followed by the parameter part of a function literal.

 ## Using `:` At End Of Line